-As a Chartered Financial Analyst who has spent a year immersing himself in crypto as part of founding Frontier where we are all in on blockchain, I’ve been encouraged by the recent efforts by the crypto community to develop more formal frameworks for valuing tokens (see the “Acknowledgement’s” section at the end of this post for some important contributions and contributors).
+As a Chartered Financial Analyst who has spent a year immersing himself in crypto as part of founding Frontier Foundry (note: rebranded as Finhaven in Q1 2018; with Frontier Foundry spun off by Boris Mann), I’ve been encouraged by the efforts of the community to develop more formal frameworks for valuing tokens (see the “Acknowledgement’s” section at the end of this post for some important contributions and contributors).

 I share the goal of many of the contributors to the nascent field of token valuation which is to see more rigor applied to justifying the value of token sales prior to ICOs.
 Undoubtedly, as more institutional money moves into crypto, to be perceived as a “quality ICO”, justifying token value quantitatively and not just qualitatively will become the norm.